waltzofpearls/dateparser/README.md

 +-------------------+---------------------------+
 ```

-Or display in the short form
+Display parsed date in the short form:

 ```shell
 $ belt 'MAY 12, 2021 16:44 UTC' --short